 Seattle Epidemiologic Research and Information Center (ERIC)

-Aaron Baraff, MS, is a biostatistician at the Seattle ERIC.
-Aaron received his MS in Statistics at Portland State University in 2010 and is a PhD candidate in Statistics at the University of Washington.
+Aaron Baraff, PhD, is a biostatistician at the Seattle ERIC.
+Aaron received his MS in Statistics at Portland State University in 2010.
+He completed his doctorate in Statistics at the University of Washington in 2022.
 His responsibilities include assisting with research involving the Vietnam-Era Twin (VET) Registry and CSP #595: Service and Health during the Iraq and Afghanistan Era, as well as collaborating with investigators and data managers in the design, analysis, and reporting of other studies with the Seattle ERIC.
 Aaron joined the ERIC in March 2019.

 Andrew K. Timmons, MS, is a biostatistician at the Seattle ERIC.
 Andrew received his MS in Biostatistics from the University of Minnesota School of Public Health in 2016.
-His primary role is to provide statistical support for CSP #595: Service and Health during the Iraq and Afghanistan Era, but also works with investigators, data managers, and study teams inside and outside the ERIC in all stages of design and analysis.
+His primary role is to provide statistical support for CSP #595: Service and Health during the Iraq and Afghanistan Era, and ERIC investigator led studies in the areas of back pain and lower extremity disease.
+He also works with investigators, data managers, and study teams inside and outside the ERIC in all stages of design and analysis.
 Andrew joined the ERIC in April 2017.